Bernardo-MG/miniature-palette/readme.md

-# Miniature Palette
+# Painting Journal

-A small application for handling paint palettes for miniatures
+Create and save paint palettes for your miniatures.

 ## Features